freeutka/jexactyl-region/README.md

 | **Africa**        | Egypt, Kenya, Morocco, Nigeria, South Africa                                                                                                                                                               |
 | **Oceania**       | Australia, New Zealand                                                                                                                                                                                     |

-If your country dont in this list, then open Issue with this situation and I create new version of module for you.
+If your country isn't in this list, then open a new Issue with this information and I'll create a new version of the module for you.

 ## Installation

-Use `main.sh` for installing module in this repository.
+Use `main.sh` for installing the module in this repository.

 ```bash
 git clone https://github.com/freeutka/jexactyl-region.git